collin1021/collin1021.github.io/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 its taste.

 Later it was discovered that a cesspit that was just a few feet away from the well of the Broad Street pump had been leaking into the well.
-Thus the pump‚Äôs water was contaminated by sewage from the houses of cholera victims.
+Thus the pumpís water was contaminated by sewage from the houses of cholera victims.

 Snow used his map to convince local authorities to remove the handle of the